 Welcome to West Denton Primary School (WDPS)

-Dear Parents, Carers, Governors and Friends of WDPS, I hope that you have all enjoyed a lovely, relaxing holiday with your families and friends.
+Dear Parents, Carers, Governors and Friends of WDPS,

 Watch stimulating learning in the WDPS family

 Welcome to West Denton Primary School (WDPS).
 During your child’s time here, we hope you will come to regard the school as your school and that your family’s involvement with the school will always be positive.

 We very much value your part in the education of your own child and recognise the work you have already done in teaching your child as their first educators.
 We want to continue to strengthen this partnership between home and school.